hctel/angleiron/readme.md

 The `merchandapp` project is responsible for the merchant-facing application.
 It provides a user interface for merchants to manage their products, view transactions, and interact with customers.

-## Managing Database

-The `merchandapp` project manages the merchant side of the database.
-It handles creation, updates, and deletion of records related to products, transactions, or partners.

-It may also include:
-- Initialization scripts for the database
-- Tools for migrations or data integrity checks
-- Internal administration utilities

----

 > 📌 **Note**: For contributions, issues, or suggestions, feel free to open a ticket or a pull request in the corresponding repository.